Muqi1029/Muqi1029.github.io/_posts/2025-5-31-sglang_mem_cache.md

 here is the initialization of `ModelRunner` , and also the initialization of `KV Cache Pool`

-In this process of initating `memory pool` , SGLang provides 3 abstract managers
+In this process of initiating `memory pool` , SGLang provides 3 abstract managers

 1. `req_to_token_pool`: A memory pool that maps a request’s tokens to `out_cache_loc`
 2. `token_to_kv_pool`: A pool that maps `out_cache_loc` from `req_token_pool` to its real KV Cache data